DRAFT

 // init reprt data

-var reportData = new Majorsilence.CrystalCmd.Client.Data()
+var reportData = new Majorsilence.CrystalCmd.Common.Data()

 {